 The narrowing of the spinal canal known as spinal stenosis often occurs because of degenerative changes in your vertebrae and other structures, and may lead to painful pinched nerves.
 If you have back pain and are looking for an accurate diagnosis, Bart Gatz, MD, and the team at American Interventional Pain Institute in Greenacres, Florida, can help.
 Dr. Gatz is a distinguished pain medicine specialist providing exceptional services for patients who have spinal stenosis and other back conditions.
-Request a consultation online or by phone today to learn more.
+Learn more by calling 561-641-0089 to request a consultation today.

 What is spinal stenosis?